 Casino operator wise, they are posed to save a lot of money.
 On every alcoholic drink served they are cutting 5/6 of the cost; this adds up.

 Like milk and honey, thunder and lightning, Fred Ester and Ginger Rogers – another splendid duo is gambling and alcohol.
 Being in a casino with a drink in your hand is set in stone, for most gamblers.
 And for that, one of the pillars of the casino experience is the free drinks – you call a waitress, she comes over, you order a drink and get it, just like that.
 Well, this ancient Vegas tradition is now being challenged!

 Some of the mega casinos are creating a new drink-reality: you get what you spend.
 Meaning, the casinos keep an eye on how much you spend and according to that will decide whether to offer you a free drink.

 This is now being tested on the machines – slot machines and video poker machines, since they are the easiest to track the amount of money a player spends.
 A green bulb will light up at the back of the machine you’re playing once you’ve spent enough to get a free drink.
 You playing the nickel machines and taking your time?
 The waitress won’t come your way.

-A new dilemma has been created for the slots and video poker players – do I spend more on the machine in order to get a free drink, or play as I wish and just buy a drink?
+A new dilemma has been created for the video poker players and those who wish to win online slots (even though they are on the casino floor 😉 – do I spend more on the machine in order to get a free drink, or play as I wish and just buy a drink?
 Stay tuned for scholarly articles coming out of the match departments of leading universities in coming years trying to answer this question.